-Therefore, in June 2008, I started a daily email where I share two, quick, practical and easy to understand Halachos each day, with those who have subscribed (B"H we have thousands of subscribers so far, from around the world).
-I have adapted the content of the daily email for this website, which includes the Two for Today, as well as the archives of previous Halachos that were emailed to the group each day, as well as many of the questions received from readers and the answers we provided.
+Therefore, in June 2008, I started a daily email where I share two, quick, practical and easy to understand Halachos each day, with those who have subscribed (B"H we have thousands of subscribers, from around the world).
+This website contains archives of the Halachos that were emailed to the group each day, as well as many of the questions received from readers and the answers we provided.

 It should take a mere 30 seconds (or less) to read the Halachos each day, yet it will be the vehicle with which we will earn the right and privilege of calling ourselves “בני עולם הבא”.

 I often receive inquiries as to who I am and why I do not post my name and credentials on my website.

 For various reasons, I have started this "Halacha for Today" project anonymously.
 Not posting my name also allows me to continue this work L'Shem Shamayim, as the Chazon Ish, zt"l, used to tell people, they should do at least one worthwhile project in their lifetime anonymously, strictly for the Kavod of the Ribono Shel Olam.
 (In fact, when he first started publishing his landmark work, "Chazon Ish", he released each chapter anonymously, by placing it in the Bais Midrash, under the cover of darkness.)

 Halacha for Today started as a small email which I sent to a few friends and never expected at the time that it would grow at such a rapid pace, reach such a large audience or take up so much of my time.